Pro-impeachment group targets vulnerable House Republicans with new ads

 House Democrats launched an impeachment inquiry after a whistleblower alleged that Trump used U.S. military aid to pressure Ukraine’s president to investigate Joe Biden, a leading candidate for the 2020 Democratic presidential nomination, and Biden’s son Hunter.

-The Republicans targeted by the ads have either supported the inquiry but not impeachment, or criticized Democrats for getting ahead of the facts.
-They did not immediately respond to requests for comment.
+Republicans targeted by the ads have either supported the inquiry but not impeachment, or criticized Democrats for getting ahead of the facts.

 Need to Impeach will also spend money thanking a group of eight Democratic House members in competitive districts for supporting impeachment.